asmasonomics/asmasonomics.github.io/courses/2024-03-22_BABS4_Biochem_DataWorkshop4.markdown

 <p align="justify">
 So what are these?
 The HI_1457 gives a bit of a hint with "opacity protein".
 You could google this, but some features may be less informative - HI_1456 just says "predicted coding region", for example.<br/>
-What I have also made available to you is the nucleotide sequence of each feature in your counts dataframe - <a href="/assets/coursefiles/2024-03_66I/Hi_feature_sequences.fa" download>download Hi_feature_sequences.fa</a> - so you could open this file in notepad, or wherever and extract the nucleotide sequence you're after.
+What I have also made available to you is the nucleotide sequence of each feature in your counts dataframe - <a href="/assets/coursefiles/2024-03_66I/Hi_feature_sequences.fa" download> Hi_feature_sequences.fa</a> - so you could open this file in notepad, or wherever and extract the nucleotide sequence you're after.
 You could then use this as a query for <a href="https://tinyurl.com/ncbi-blastx">NCBI's blastx</a>, which uses a translated version of your nucleotide query against a protein database (as in, it converts the nucleotides in your query to protein to get more diverse search results).
 What does this tell you - could this give you more information on some of the big changing genes in your DEA results?
 <br/><br/>
 </p>

 #### Can we extract a competence-specific response?
 <p align="justify">
 Quick reminder of what we're attempting to do.
-In workshop 3, we induced competence response in Hi using starvation medium.
+In workshop 3, we looked at the induced competence response in Hi using starvation medium.
 But.
 This also gave a starvation response.
-Today, we've compared our control to cells growing in greater density, so the cells may be starting to face nutrient limits, without it causing so much stress you get the full stress (starvation + competence) response we had before. <br/>
+Today, we've compared the same control samples to cells growing in greater density, so the cells may be starting to face nutrient limits, without it causing so much stress you get the full stress (starvation + competence) response we had before. <br/>
-Now we have both these comparisons, we can attempt to subtract the nutirent limit response to leave just genes involved in competence.<br/>
+Now we have both these comparisons, we can attempt to subtract the nutrient limit response to leave just genes involved in competence.<br/>
 </p>

 ```R